-How To: Ask Someone to be a Reference for You
+How To Ask Someone to be a Reference for You

 Summer time usually means students have more time because they don’t have classes in the summer or they’ve just graduated and are now starting to look for full time positions.
 Continuing students may be looking for a summer job or might be applying for internships, externships, field schools, or other opportunities.
 An important part of the application process for any of these possibilities is the reference.
-You might not have asked anyone to write a reference for you since you applied to university, so you might feel a little anxious about doing so.
+You might not have asked anyone to write one for you since you applied to university, so you might feel a little anxious about doing so.
 I’m here to help calm your nerves and help you set yourself up for success in requesting a reference for whatever opportunity you want to pursue.

-Choose the right person to ask
+Choose the right person for a reference

-Provide useful information for the reference
+Provide useful information

 Highlight specific experiences or qualities you would like them to discuss to ensure they have a clear understanding of your expectations.
-Make it easy for the reference by providing them with relevant information about the role or opportunity you are applying for.
+Make it easy for them by providing them with relevant information about the role or opportunity you are applying for.
 Share your updated CV, a brief summary of your experiences and accomplishments, and any specific points you would like them to address.
-This information will help them tailor their reference to highlight your strengths in relation to the opportunity.
+This information will help them tailor their statements to highlight your strengths in relation to the opportunity.
 It’s also frequently helpful to give them a brief reminder of what class they had you in (and when) if they are a lecturer or tutor.

 Give as much advance notice as possible